 Should you want wider plates to cover more surface area quicker, hairstylist Benjamin Muller says this BaByliss Pro has “a shape that feels good in your hand and is easy to maneuver,” plus a heat index that makes it easy to transition for hair type and texture.
 He also likes the effect its ceramic body has on hair: “I feel the texture is better and more smooth.”

 Best flat iron with a touchscreen

-Should you want something more high-tech, celebrity and editorial hairstylist Holly Mills praises this flat iron as one “I can’t live without.”
+Should you want something more high-tech, celebrity Mills praises this flat iron as one “I can’t live without.”
 The digital touchscreen allows her to get super-precise with the temperature, down to the tenth degree.
-“It indicates ‘fine’, ‘medium,’ and ‘coarse’ as you raise the temperature,” she says, adding, “It’s super-sleek.”
+“It indicates ‘fine’, ‘medium,’ and ‘coarse’ as you raise the temperature,” she says, adding, “it’s super-sleek.”

 Best flat irons for a range of hair types

 Maybe you’re a stylist who wants a flat iron that will work on a range of hairstyles, or you need something with higher heat settings that will iron out coarser natural hair.
 Tym Wallace, a celebrity hairstylist whose clients include Taraji P. Henson, Mary J. Blige, and Yara Shahidi, recommends the FHI Platform irons — “all of them” — because of the temperature control settings that range up to a scorching 450 degrees.
 “It straightens hair really well and gives the hair a bounty of shine and is versatile among hair types and styles,” he says.
 It’s also supposedly the flat iron Beyoncé uses.